New York OKs nation's first ban on super-sized sugary drinks

 Opponents, who cast the issue as an infringement on personal freedom and called Mayor Michael Bloomberg, who proposed the ban in May, an overbearing nanny, vowed to continue their fight.
 They may go to court in the hopes of blocking or overturning the measure before it takes effect in March.

-"It's sad that the board wants to limit our choices," Liz Berman, a business owner and chairwoman of New Yorkers for Beverage Choices, a beverage industry-sponsored group, said in a statement.
+"It's sad that the board wants to limit our choices," Liz Berman, a business owner and chairwoman of New Yorkers for Beverage Choices, said in a statement.
 "We are smart enough to make our own decisions about what to eat and drink."

-On Twitter, Bloomberg heralded the measure's passage as "the single biggest step any gov't has taken to curb #obesity.
-It will help save lives."

 WILL OTHER CITIES FOLLOW?